ArjunM05/soil_classification_annam/README.md

 ### Running Challenge 1 (Multiclass)

-1.  **Preprocessing**: The `preprocessing.py` script likely contains the `SoilDataset` class and transformation definitions.
+1.  **Preprocessing**: The `preprocessing.py` script contains the `SoilDataset` class and transformation definitions.
 You would typically import these into your training notebook.
 2.  **Training**: Open and run the `training.ipynb` (for multiclass) notebook in a Jupyter environment.
 This notebook will handle data loading, model training, and evaluation.
 3.  **Inference**: After training, use `inference.ipynb` to generate predictions on the test set and create a submission file.